MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/removed-deprecated-features-platform-updates.md

 | **Status**                         | This feature is actively being removed from the service.<br><br>The modern client offers numerous options for producing views that include auto generated links to help navigating the application.
 Paginated documents rendered by the service are recommended for external communications that are emailed, archived, and printed for recipients.
 We have improved the experience for previewing documents directly in the browser, which offers direct access to local printers.
 For more information, see [Preview PDF documents with an embedded viewer](../../dev-itpro/analytics/preview-pdf-documents.md). |

 ## Previous announcements about removed or deprecated features
-To learn more about features that have been removed or deprecated in previous releases, see [Removed or deprecated features in previous releases](../../dev-itpro/migration-upgrade/deprecated-features.md).
+To learn more about removed or deprecated features in previous releases, see [Removed or deprecated features in previous releases](../../dev-itpro/migration-upgrade/deprecated-features.md).